OpenObservability/OpenMetrics/OpenMetrics.md

 If encoded as a StateSet, ENUMs MUST have exactly one Boolean which is true within a MetricPoint.

 This is suitable where the enum value changes over time, and the number of States isn't much more than a handful.
-EDITOR’S NOTE: This might be better as Consideration
+EDITOR'S NOTE: This might be better as Consideration

 MetricFamilies of type StateSets MUST have an empty Unit string.